frankhale/textworld/README.md

 how to write an ECS to do this sort of game.
 The current project is single player focused whereas the ultimate end goal is to have a MUD*like game.

+## LONG TERM IDEAS ABOUT GAME ENTITIES/SYSTEMS BELOWS

+The long term goal would be to make this thing into a MUD*like game (eg. multiplayer).

 ## Game Entities

 These are aspects of an engine that you'll likely want to have.
 Some things